hbesfb/PRONTO/README.md

 PRONTO_image/PRONTO_docker_build.sh                             --- The script can build a PRONTO docker image "pronto:v1".
 PRONTO_image/PRONTO_docker_run.sh                               --- The script runs a container based on the docker image "pronto:v1".
 PRONTO_image/PRONTO_singularity/PRONTO_v1_singularity_image.sif --- The Singularity image file of PRONTO.
 PRONTO_image/PRONTO_singularity_run.sh                          --- The script executes PRONTO command based on the PRONTO Singularity image.

+TESTING:
+Testing_data/191206_NB501498_0174_AHWCNMBGXC_TSO_500_LocalApp_postprocessing_results  --- The testing data from AcroMetrix sample TSOPPI results.
+Move this filder into your local TSOPPI result path for testing.
+Testing_data/InPreD_PRONTO_metadata.txt                                               --- The file contains clinical data of AcroMetrix samples for testing.
+Move this file into In/ for testing.
+Testing_data/191206_NB501498_0174_AHWCNMBGXC                                          --- The testing results from AcroMetrix sample TSOPPI results for your local comparisons.

 # Process of local running
 1. LOCAL CONFIGURE: